codepath/android_guides/Configuring-a-Parse-Server.md

     * Leave `PARSE_MOUNT` to be `/parse`.
 It does not need to be changed.
     * Set `APP_ID` for the app identifier.
 If you do not set one, the default is set as `myAppId`.
 You will need this info for the Client SDK setup.
     * Set `MASTER_KEY` to be the master key used to read all data.
-    * Set `CLIENT_KEY` to be your client key.
-You will use this info later for the Client SDK setup.

 4. Deploy the Heroku app.
 The app should be hosted at `https://<app name>.herokuapp.com`.